maximemulder/clam/README.md

 # Notes

 I find the syntax of Clam to be kind of meh, and it also lacks many important features.
 However, this is more intended to be a fun side project rather than a usable programming language.

+There are probably a few bugs in the program, notably when dealing with unions and intersections equivalence.
+Type errors are not tested yet so a few of them might have escaped me.

+If I have enough time, I will probably improve this project in the future.